skateman/insights-rbac-api-client-ruby/docs/GroupApi.md

 api_instance = RBACApiClient::GroupApi.new
 uuid = '38400000-8cf0-11bd-b23e-10b96e4ef00d' # String | ID of group from which to get principals opts = {
-  admin_only: 'true', # String | Get only admin users within an account.
+  admin_only: true, # Boolean | Get only admin users within an account.
   principal_username: 'principal_username_example', # String | Parameter for filtering group principals by principal `username` using string contains search.
   limit: 56, # Integer | Parameter for selecting the amount of data returned.
   offset: 56, # Integer | Parameter for selecting the offset of data.
   order_by: 'username', # String | Parameter for ordering principals by value.
 For inverse ordering, supply '-' before the param value, such as: ?order_by=-username
-  username_only: true # Boolean | Parameter for optionally returning only usernames for principals, bypassing a call to IT.
+  username_only: true, # Boolean | Parameter for optionally returning only usernames for principals, bypassing a call to IT.
+  principal_type: 'service-account', # String | Parameter for selecting the type of principal to be returned.
+  service_account_client_ids: 'service_account_client_ids_example', # String | By specifying a comma separated list of client IDs with this query parameter, RBAC will return an object with the specified client ID and it's matching boolean value to flag whether the client ID is present in the group or not.
+This query parameter cannot be used along with any other query parameter.
+  service_account_description: 'service_account_description_example', # String | Parameter for filtering the service accounts by their description.
+  service_account_name: 'service_account_name_example' # String | Parameter for filtering the service accounts by their name.
 }

 begin